About the Project

 In 2002, the founders of the project and new students traveled to Poland.
 They interviewed people connected to Irena and her story, plus visited with Irena on several occasions.
 They also visited Treblinka and retraced Irena’s steps in the Warsaw Ghetto.
 The story of Irena Sendler continues to expand, continues to inspire.

-With this project the students (twelve are now working on this project, over 50 students have over the years) including Addi Brown, Mary Fischer, Noah Fischer and Mary Kerr are extending the classroom into the world community in many ways, such as publishing the interviews, performing before larger audiences, sharing letters of Irena with students and educators, (copies have been requested and sent to over 1,000 schools) and interviewing with local and national press.
+With this project, the students (twelve are now working on this project, and over 50 students have over the years), including Addi Brown, Mary Fischer, Noah Fischer, and Mary Kerr, are extending the classroom into the world community in many ways, such as publishing the interviews, performing before larger audiences, sharing letters from Irena with students and educators, (copies have been requested and sent to over 1,000 schools) and interviewing with local and national press.
 This project has created ongoing interactive communication with families in our community and communities across the country.
-This web site can reach the students.
-The original students are now in their 30’s and the the three original founders are married, with children.
+The original students are now in their 30s, and the three original founders are married with children.
 They continue to present Life in a Jar.
 All of the present students are in college or have graduated.
-Megan Stewart Felt is the Program Director of the Lowell Milken Center for Unsung Heroes, Liz Cambers Hulton is a history teacher at Lebanon, MO high school and Sabrina Coons Murphy is teaching in an elementary school in Girard, Kansas.
+Megan Stewart Felt is the Program Director of the Lowell Milken Center for Unsung Heroes, Liz Cambers Hutton is a history teacher at Lebanon, MO high school, and Sabrina Coons Murphy is teaching in an elementary school in Girard, Kansas.

 Many parents and community members are involved in the project.
-A lady in the community has organized an Irena Sendler Day, and another has organized an Irena Sendler week.
+A lady in the community has organized an Irena Sendler Day, and another has organized an Irena Sendler Week.
 The students continue to perform in front of local churches, civic groups and clubs.
 Life in a Jar has been presented in a number of states and on two summer tours.
-In November of 2004 and February of 2007, the Milken Family Foundation sponsored Life in a Jar in a series of presentations in Los Angeles.
-Plus the MFF produced a DVD of the play.
-The DVD has been placed in over 1,000 schools in the U.S. and around the world.
-Also, a teacher’s/classroom study guide has been produced to accompany the DVD.
+In November 2004 and February 2007, the Milken Family Foundation sponsored Life in a Jar in a series of presentations in Los Angeles.
+Also, a teacher’s/classroom study guide has been produced.